Docmosis/mendix-integration/DOCS/module.md

 - `Result`: an enumeration specifying the overall result
   - `Success`: the happy flow
-  - `Error`: the web service request succeeded, but there was an issue with the template, data or otherwise
+  - `Error`: the web service request succeeded (HTTP status code 2xx), but there was an issue with the template, data or otherwise
-  - `Exception`: the web service request failed
+  - `Exception`: the web service request failed and generated an exception
 - `ShortMessage` and `LongMessage`
-  - these attributes are set by Docmosis and contain feedback, so likely then the request was not successful
+  - these attributes are set by Docmosis and contain feedback
 - `RequestID`: copied from the request object, see [Generic request object attributes](#generic-request-object-attributes)
-- `Http`: Http response details like the request URL used and technical details returned by the Docmosis Cloud; this is helpful in troubleshooting errors
+- `Http`: Http response details like the request URL used and technical details returned by Docmosis
-- `Exception`: in case `Result=Exception` here you will find Mendix exception details, copied from `$latestError` so similar to the `System.Error` entity
+- `Exception`: in case `Result=Exception` here you will find Mendix exception details, copied from the `$latestError` object